-Set in England, Australia and the Bahamas during the swinging sixties, it is an insight into how urban society’s attitudes towards sex outside of marriage, unmarried mothers and illegitimacy shaped the lives of women at the time.
+The novel is set in England, Australia and the Bahamas during the swinging sixties.
+The book gives an insight into how urban society’s attitudes towards sex outside of marriage, unmarried mothers and illegitimacy that shaped the lives of women.

-Losing You is a rich and complex novel.
-Deeply moving it is a story of the courage of the human spirit in overcoming adversity and the redemptive power of love.
+Losing You is a story of the courage of the human spirit in overcoming adversity.

 AMAZON REVIEW OF LOSING YOU:

 I really enjoyed this book by Mary Atkins.
 I could feel the grief and loss, I loved the window into life in England in the 60’s and the pictures painted of Sydney at that time.
 A great read at a time I just needed to relax.
 Escapism but by no means a light-weight.
 Great depth and insight into grief and recovery.
 BerniDee